 Within the professional-grade subwoofer space, there are many additional choices depending on your vehicle type and need.
 Some enclosures are large, intended as units for trunks.

 If you are opting for premium audio, and want to pair a receiver with an amplifier and high-powered speaker system, it’s a good idea to invest in quality installation (and high-end car subwoofer brands like JL Audio).
-The power requirements (such as 200 watts, 300 watts, or 600 watts) of some amplifiers and subwoofers can tax a car’s battery and alternator.
+The power requirements (such as 200 watts rms power, 300 watts rms power, or 600 watts rms power) of some amplifiers and subwoofers can tax a car’s battery and alternator.

 So, Which Subwoofer is the Right for You?